-As a landlord in the Minneapolis area, you might want to consider owning low-income property, or a Section 8 rental.
+As a landlord in the St. Paul area, you might want to consider owning low-income property, or a Section 8 rental.
 As such, you will need to know what to do if you fail your Section 8 rental inspection.
 In our latest post, we will explain the process of repairing the property and having it reinspected.

 The Department of Housing and Urban Development (HUD) provides a rental assistance program for low-income individuals called the Housing Choice Voucher Program, more commonly known as Section 8.
 The program helps qualified individuals and families with their rent, by providing a subsidy to cover the balance of the amount owed to the landlord each month.
 Investors sometimes prefer this to a traditional rental as they can be sure to receive at least a portion of the rent if their tenant is having trouble paying the bills.